-We’re happy you’re here!
-This article is designed to turn you into a WordFly Pro in the shortest time possible.
-We'll give short explanations and then link off to articles to give you more step-by-step details.
-Use this as your all-up training guide and let us know if you have any questions.
+Ready to be a WordFly Pro?
+This guide will help you get there with short explanations that link off to step-by-step tutorials.
+Use this as your training guide and let us know if you have questions.

-When you create an account with us, you agree to WordFly's Acceptable Use Policy.
+When you create an account with us, you agree to WordFly’s Acceptable Use Policy.
 All our users must comply with anti-spam regulations both in the US and to any countries where your subscribers reside.
-We've put together an article that lists email marketing best practices and rules to help you meet compliance regulations.
+To meet compliance regulations, review these email marketing best practices and rules.

 Here’s a quick reference to some terms you’ll see throughout WordFly.